Adult support and palliative care team

 In 2019, the Consular Support and Palliative Care Team was established at the University Hospital in Motol - the adult part consisting of selected employees.
 Its establishment was made possible by support from the project "Support of palliative care - increasing the availability of health services in the field of palliative care in acute and aftercare hospitals (reg.
 Number: CZ.03.2.63 / 0.0 / 0.0 / 15_039 / 0007277)", implemented by the Ministry of Health of the Czech Republic under the Operational Program Employment, funded by the European Social Fund.

 Palliative care improves the quality of life of both people facing life-threatening illnesses and their families.
 It prevents suffering and reduces its strength, soothes physical and mental pain and spiritual anguish.
 In its Strategic Plan, the Capital City of Prague undertook to care for citizens in times of illness, to support the integration of health and social services, including palliative care.
 The municipality of the capital city of Prague, in cooperation with a team of experts, created the Plan for the development of palliative care in the territory of the capital city of Prague for the years 2020-2025.
-The supportive and palliative care team for adults at Motol Hospital joined this program in 2021.
-Thanks to the financial support of the capital city of Prague, we are improving the availability and quality of care for patients with incurable, life-threatening diseases both at Motol Medical Center and in Prague.
+The supportive and palliative care team for adults at the Motol General Hospital joined this program in 2021.
+Thanks to the financial support of the capital city of Prague, we are improving the availability and quality of care for patients with incurable, life-threatening illnesses both at the Motol General Hospital and in Prague.

-The team consists of a number of experienced professionals who offer a specialized palliative approach to chronically and terminally ill patients.
-In the following paragraphs, we will introduce you to the expertise that the team has at its disposal.
+The team consists of a number of experienced specialists who offer a specialized palliative approach to chronically and terminally ill patients.
+In the following paragraphs, we will introduce you to the expertise that the team possesses.

 Doctor

-After receiving a request for a council, the physician of the palliative care counseling team (hereinafter referred to as KTPP) first specifies with the attending physician what specific help or support the patient needs.
-After visiting the patient and often his loved ones in accordance with the attending physician, he decides whether it is appropriate to extend the existing general palliative care of the primary workplace with more intensive, specialized care provided by KTPP members.
-The involvement of specific specialties then depends on the needs of the patient.
-The palliative care physician provides, for example, consultations on effective therapy of accompanying symptoms of advanced diseases (pain, anxiety, restlessness, etc.), clarification of goals and care plan with the patient, his loved ones and the attending physician (eg necessity of planned examinations, necessity of considered medical procedures or various types of intensive therapy, prognostic outlook of the patient, etc.), or specification of health care limitations (eg indications not to resuscitate or not to introduce intensive care in a monitored bed), including the possibility to compile and make so-called "previously expressed wishes".
+After receiving the request for a consultation, the physician of the palliative care consultative team (hereafter KTPP) first specifies with the attending physician what specific help or support the patient needs.
+After visiting the patient and often his relatives, in agreement with the attending physician, he decides whether it is appropriate to extend the existing general palliative care of the primary workplace with more intensive, specialized care provided by KTPP members.
+The involvement of specific expertise then depends on the needs of the given patient.
+The physician of the palliative team ensures, for example, consultation of effective therapy for accompanying symptoms of advanced diseases (pain, anxiety, restlessness, etc.), clarification of the goals and plan of care with the patient, his relatives and the attending physician (e.g. the necessity of planned examinations, the necessity of considered medical interventions or various types of intensive therapy, prognostic outlook of the patient, etc.), or clarification of the limitation of health care (e.g. indications not to resuscitate or not to introduce intensive care on a monitored bed), including the possibility to compile and execute a so-called "previously expressed wish".

 Nurse